participator/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 40, Friday, March 30, 2018
+**Today's Progress**: Grow with Google Udacity Course, going over service worker section again.

+**Thoughts**: Even though service workers have been around for a few years, I think this is my time to be at the forefront of a technology before it is used everywhere.

+### Day 39, Wednesday, March 28, 2018
+**Today's Progress**: Work on project, after refactoring the filter today, I realized that I forgot a case.
+Another refactor is on it's way.

+**Thoughts**: Creating a general filter takes a lot of thought and planning.

 ### Day 38, Monday, March 26, 2018
 **Today's Progress**: Work on project, refactoring filter using default parameters and both array and object destructing to ease development of variable length of parameters.